ChrissaLP/real-estate-database/docs/documentation.md

 **3. MUNICIPALITY**

-- The MUNICIPALITY table provides information on the municipality tax rate.
+-The MUNICIPALITY table provides information on the municipality tax rate.

 - MUNICIPALITY_ID	(VARCHAR(10)):	An ID to indicate the municipality, and the primary key for the table.
 - MUNICIPALITY_NAME	(VARCHAR(45)):	The full name of the municipality.